 For more information on TU faculty-led courses, contact Candice Chinsethagid, assistant director of Short-Term Global Programs.

-There are two types of faculty-led programs, Short Term Programs and May Extension Programs.
+There are three types of faculty-led programs: Summer Programs, Fall and Spring Break Programs and Spring Extension Programs.

-Short term programs occur over TU’s spring or fall breaks (typically a week-long program).
-Faculty offering a short-term programs do so in conjunction with a regular course.
-Students enroll in the course and may choose to participate in the travel component for a program fee.
-The week-long experience enhances course learning because of the site-specific activities that demonstrate application of knowledge learned in the classroom.
-However, the study abroad component is in addition to the regular course and does not factor into the final grade, therefore those students who cannot participate are no penalized.
+Semester break programs occur over TU’s spring or fall breaks (typically a week-long to 10-day program).
+Faculty offering semester break programs do so in conjunction with a regular course.
+Students enroll in the course and participate in the travel component for an additional program fee.
+The approximately week-long experience enhances course learning because of the site-specific activities that demonstrate application of knowledge learned in the classroom.

-May extension programs are 1 – 2 week long study abroad experiences following the completion of a 3-credit hour spring course.
-May extension programs provide an intensive “living lab” experience where students apply knowledge learned during the regular term in a global setting.
-Students enroll in the spring course with the understanding that the 1 to 2 week study abroad component is required and factors into the final grade for the course.
-Following the completion of the regular spring term, students will receive a N/G designation until the study abroad component is completed in which the N/G will be replaced with a grade.
-There is a program fee associated with the May extension program however the advantage is a 1 to 2 week global experience that directly relates to the content learned during the semester for no additional tuition costs.
+Spring extension programs are one- to two-week-long study abroad experiences following the completion of a three-credit hour spring course.
+May extension programs provide a “living lab” experience where students apply knowledge learned during the regular term in a global setting.
+Students enroll in the spring course with the understanding that the one- to two-week study abroad component is required and factors into the final grade for the course.
+Following the completion of the regular spring term, students will receive an N/G designation until the study abroad component is completed in which the N/G will be replaced with a grade.
+There is a program fee associated with the May extension program however the advantage is a one- to two-week global experience that directly relates to the content learned during the semester for no additional tuition costs.